Celebrity Head Chef

 Celebrity Head Chef is the second series of TV3's cookery series, Head Chef.
 The series features Conrad Gallagher, the youngest chef ever to win a Michelin Star and stars Wagner Fiuza-Carrilho from The X Factor; Mary Burke, the mammy from Crystal Swing; Adele King (Twink); Geraldine from The Apprentice; Michael Hayes, the presenter from How Low Can You Go?; and former model Kohlin Harris.

 Contestants

 As there are no eliminations in the show, the series will begin and end with 6 contestants.
 At the conclusion of the final episode, Conrad will choose the winner.

 Wagner Carrilho

 Wagner Carrilho was an X Factor contestant known for his charismatic performances and his unique personality.
 After being rejected in the audition round, Wagner was called back into the competition as Louis Walsh's Wild card.
-He was eliminated in the 8th week of the X Factor competition after performing in the final showdown with Irish singer Mary Byrne.
+He was eliminated in the eighth week of X Factor after performing in the final showdown with Irish singer Mary Byrne.